r-spiewak/template-github-pages/index.md

 ---
-title: This is a sample page from the pages tutorial.
+title: Sample
 ---
+This is a sample page from the pages tutorial.